goetzr/embedded_learning/esp/esp32/boards/ESP32-DevKitC/projects/blinky/journal.md

                 - Each MCU can only pull the line LOW
                 - To represent HIGH, both MCUs must stop pulling the line LOW, then the pull-up resistor pulls the line up to Vcc
+### 13 Sep 2025
+- Working issue #3: Assemble components on breadboard
+- Looking more closely through the TRM to understand more about the chip
+- ESP32-DOWD is a dual-core chip
+    - PRO_CPU (protocol CPU) starts running immediately after SoC reset
+    - APP_CPU (application CPU) held in reset after SoC reset
+    - During startup, PRO_CPU does all the initialization
+    - The [Startup API Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/startup.html) has more dtails
+- Back to determining which GPIO pin to connect the LED to
+    - Pg.
+114 of the TRM states that:
+        - GPIO pins 34-39 are input-only, so those pins can't be used
+        - 5 GPIO pings are strapping GPIO:
+            - Listed in table 3-1 on pg.
+22 of the datasheet
+            - GPIO0, GPIO2, GPIO5, MTDI (GPIO12), MTDO (GPIO15)
+            - On power-up or reset, the ESP32’s internal reset logic reads the levels (HIGH/LOW) of strapping GPIOs.
+                    These values are latched into internal registers and used to decide:
+                - Boot mode
+                - Flash voltage
+                - Other startup options
+            - After reset strapping pins return to normal GPIO function
+            - If you connect a peripheral to a strapping pin and it pulls the line high/low at reset, you might prevent the ESP32 from booting correctly
+            - Imagine old motherboards with DIP switches or jumpers you set before power-on.
+                Strapping GPIOs are the ESP32’s built-in version of that — only you don’t flip switches, you wire signals.
+            - GPIO0 / GPIO2 control the boot mode:
+                - GPIO0 = 1, GPIO2 = any -> SPI boot mode (boot from flash)
+                - GPIO0 = 0, GPIO2 = 0 -> flash firmware
+            - GPIO0 isn't exposed on the ESP32-DevKitC anyway, so it can't be used
+            - Decision: Don't use any of the strapping GPIO as they may disrupt booting/flashing the chip
+    - Pg.
+17 of the ESP32 datasheet states that the following GPIO are allocated for communication with in-package flash/PSRAM and NOT recommended for other uses:
+        - GPIO6 - GPIO11, GPIO16, GPIO17
+        - This explains why GPIO6 - GPIO11 are not exposed by the ESP32-DevKitC
+        - Decision: Don't use GPIO16 or GPIO17
+    - Pg.
+17 of the ESP32 datasheet states that the following pins are used for important functions:
+        - GPIO12 - GPIO15 are used for JTAG.
+However, the ESP32-DevKitC board doesn't have an on-board
+            JTAG adapter, so debugging via JTAG isn't possible out of the box.
+        - GPIO1 and GPIO3 are used to flash the chip.
+        - Decision: GPIO12 - GPIO15 are OK to use.
+Don't use GPIO1 or GPIO3 as it could disrupt flashing.
+    - Many of the pins in table 6.10-1 on pg.
+132 of the TRM have IE=1 according to the Reset column
+- I believe the reason that the ESP32-DevKitC board doesn't expose GPIO0 is because GPIO0 is a strapping GPIO that controls whether the ESP32 chip boots from flash or flashes firmware.
+    - LOW -> UART download mode (used for flashing firmware)
+    - HIGH -> Normal boot from SPI flash
+- I didn't calculate the resistor value correctly above.
+    - A green LED has a forward bias voltage Vf of ~2.1 V, meaning it will start conducting when its positive terminal reaches 2.1 V
+    - The MCU provides 3.3 V, so the voltage drop across the resistor is 1.2 V
+    - If we want ~5 mA current out the GPIO pin and through the LED, we need a 2.1 / 0.005 = 420 ohm resistor
+### 14 Sep 2025
+- Working issue #3: Assemble components on breadboard
+- My diode test feature on my multimeter is unable to measure the forward voltage of an LED as it doesn't provide enough voltage
+- Constructed a test circuit that lights up the LED then used my multimeter to measure the voltage across it, which was 2.55 V
+- Now, given the MCU supply voltage of 3.3 V, the voltage drop across the resistor is 3.3 - 2.55 = 0.75 V
+- I want drive 5 mA through the LED, so the resistor needs to be 0.75 / 0.005 = 150 ohms
+- OK after looking into this further I am pretty sure that 2.55 V is not the forward bias of the LED
+- Tried measuring the current through the LED but my multimeter caps out at 10 mA in the 200 mA fuse port
+- Switched to the 10 A fuse port and LED lights up, current says 70 mA
+- Measuring voltage across resistor outside circuit with Fluke meter lights up the LED and reads 0.95 V.
+    Not sure what this is, it's too low to light the LED, but the LED was lit up.